puneetmatharu/memory_pool/README.md

 **Pool creation:**

 The table below illustrates how the runtime cost of pool creation changes with increasing pool size.
 The creation process has $O(N)$ runtime complexity.
 It is dominated by the cost of allocating a raw array for each pool.
+The memory complexity is $O(N)$.

 ```bash
 ------------------------------------------------------------------------------------------